US and China call a ceasefire in trade dispute

 "We're putting the trade war on hold," US Treasury Secretary Steven Mnuchin told "Fox News Sunday.
 "We have agreed to put the tariffs on hold while we try to execute the framework."

-Mnuchin's remarks echoed those by China Vice Premier Liu He, the top economic adviser to Chinese President Xi Jinping.
+The remarks echoed those by China Vice Premier Liu He, the top economic adviser to Chinese President Xi Jinping.
 He said the two sides have pledged not to engage in a trade war, according to state-run news agency Xinhua.

 Mnuchin said the countries have agreed on a trade framework — though there aren't many details.
 The joint announcement released Saturday did not put a dollar amount on China's commitment to increase purchases.